 If you own a dog, training your dog to speak and quiet are very useful commands that are easy to teach any dog.
 For vocal dog breeds like the German Shepherd, training your dog to speak, actually helps in teaching them how to be quiet.

-Click here to learn how to teach your dog the watch me command it is useful to help get your dogs attention for training sessions.
+Teaching your dog the watch me command is also useful to help get your dog’s attention for training sessions.

 Before we step into this discussion, lets first discuss what these commands are about.

 Teaching your dog to speak essentially means training it when to bark and how to control excessive barking.